Ukraine in the Eurovision Song Contest 2004: Internal selection

 On 23 January 2004, NTU announced that they had internally selected Ruslana Lyzhychko to represent Ukraine in Istanbul.
 Ruslana's selection as the Ukrainian representative was decided upon from two artists considered by the Arts Council of NTU, the other being Ani Lorak.
-Anzhelika Rudnytska was also reported by Ukrainian media to have been considered by the broadcaster, however, this was later denied by the broadcaster.
-On 28 January 2004, it was announced during a press conference that Ruslana would be performing the song "Dyki tantsi" at the Eurovision Song Contest, which was named after her latest album released in June 2003.
-The song, written by Ruslana together with Oleksandr Ksenofontov, was retitled as "Wild Dances" and featured a bilingual mix of Ukrainian and English lyrics.
+Anzhelika Rudnytska was also reported by Ukrainian media to have been considered, but was later denied by the broadcaster.
+On 28 January 2004, it was announced during a press conference that Ruslana would be performing the song "Wild Dances" at the Eurovision Song Contest, which was named after her latest album released in June 2003 under the Ukrainian title Dyki tantsi.
+The song, written by Ruslana together with Oleksandr Ksenofontov, featured a bilingual mix of Ukrainian and English lyrics.
 "Wild Dances" was presented to the public through the release of the official music video, directed by Evgeny Mitrofanov and filmed at the Ice Palace in Kyiv, on 25 March 2004.

 Promotion

 Ruslana made several appearances across Europe to specifically promote "Wild Dances" as the Ukrainian Eurovision entry.
-Promotional activities included concert appearances in more than fourteen countries, and included performances at the Maltese Eurovision national final Malta Song for Europe 2004 on 14 February and the Latvian Eurovision national final Eirodziesma 2004 on 28 February.
+Promotional activities included concert appearances in more than fourteen countries, including performances at the Maltese Eurovision national final Malta Song for Europe 2004 on 14 February and the Latvian Eurovision national final Eirodziesma 2004 on 28 February.